 Best if you want

-Easy, fast approval for an unsubsidized loan for solar panels.
-Reamortize after getting state or federal incentives to lower your monthly payments.
+Easy, fast approval for an unsubsidized loan1 for solar panels. *Reamortize after getting state or federal incentives to lower your monthly payments.

 -